jhderojasUVa/ToDo/README.md

 The AngularJS version of the ToDo app.
 Simple and clean.

+## Angular 7. (in progress)

+This will be the Angular 7 version with Redux and that uses the node server suplied here!.

 ## React.
 Done v0.1 (need documentation)

 A version made in React (with NO Redux) it's easy but nice to have.